TokMem: One-Token Procedural Memory for Large Language Models: Experiments

 \subsection{Experimental Setup}

-\paragraph{Baselines.} Across both settings, we compare TokMem with textualized context engineering, retrieval-augmented memory, and parameter-efficient fine-tuning. \begin{itemize}[leftmargin=*] \item \textbf{Base}: In the atomic setting, the model answers queries without demonstrations, providing a non-parametric lower bound highlighting the need to recall task knowledge. \item \textbf{ICL}: In the compositional setting, we augment input with all tool descriptions and prepend two compositional procedure–response demonstrations, representing a context engineering baseline. \item \textbf{RAG}: We retrieve relevant demonstrations or tool usages with Sentence-BERT~\citep{reimers-2019-sentence-bert} and prepend them to the query, following memory-augmented generation~\citep{packer2023memgpt,mem0,xu2025mem}. \item \textbf{Fine-tuning}: We use low-rank adapters~\citep{hu2022lora} inserted into the query and key projections of the transformer, updating millions of parameters depending on model sizes.
-This serves as a parametric form of procedural memory, but is prone to forgetting as new tasks are introduced. \item \textbf{Replay Memory}: To mitigate catastrophic forgetting in fine-tuning, we follow the idea of experience replay~\citep{mnih2015human} by maintaining a buffer of previously seen precedures and mixing them with the current training data. \end{itemize}
+\paragraph{Baselines.} Across both settings, we compare TokMem against textualized context engineering, retrieval-augmented memory, and parameter-efficient fine-tuning baselines. \begin{itemize}[leftmargin=*] \item \textbf{Base}: In the atomic setting, the model answers queries without demonstrations, providing an empirical lower bound that highlights the need to recall task knowledge. \item \textbf{ICL}: In the compositional setting, we augment the input with all tool descriptions and prepend two compositional procedure--response demonstrations as a context-engineering baseline. \item \textbf{RAG}: We use Sentence-BERT~\citep{reimers-2019-sentence-bert} to retrieve relevant demonstrations or tool-use examples and prepend them to the query, following memory-augmented generation~\citep{packer2023memgpt,mem0,xu2025mem}. \item \textbf{Fine-tuning}: We fine-tune low-rank adapters~\citep[LoRA;][]{hu2022lora}, which are inserted into the query and value projections of the transformer, with a parameter count comparable to TokMem.
+This provides a parametric form of procedural memory. \item \textbf{Replay Memory}: To mitigate catastrophic forgetting during fine-tuning, we adopt experience replay~\citep{mnih2015human} by maintaining a buffer of previously seen tasks or tools and mixing them into the current training data. \end{itemize}

-\paragraph{Training Details.} All methods are implemented in HuggingFace Transformers and trained on a single NVIDIA A6000 GPU with 48GB memory using mixed-precision (bfloat16) training.
-The backbone models remain frozen; for fine-tuning, only the adapter weights (rank $r=8$) are updated, while for TokMem, only the embeddings of the newly added procedure IDs are trainable.
-Tokenizer vocabulary is expanded with these procedure IDs, and their embeddings are initialized by averaging the pretrained embeddings~\citep{hewitt2021initializing}.
-For Replay Memory, we mix $20\%$ of replayed samples with the current batch, using a buffer of $500$ examples refreshed every $10$ tasks in the atomic setting and $1{,}000$ examples updated each round in the compositional setting.
+\paragraph{Training Details.} All methods are implemented in HuggingFace Transformers and trained on a single NVIDIA A6000 GPU (48GB) using mixed-precision (bfloat16) training.
+The backbone models remain frozen: for fine-tuning, only the adapter weights (rank $r=8$) are updated, whereas for TokMem, only the embeddings of newly added procedure IDs are trainable.
+We expand the tokenizer vocabulary with these procedure IDs and initialize their embeddings by averaging the pretrained embeddings~\citep{hewitt2021initializing}.
+For Replay Memory, we mix $20\%$ replayed samples into each batch, using a buffer of $500$ examples refreshed every $10$ tasks in the atomic setting and $1{,}000$ examples updated each round in the compositional setting.